ssorto/midterm-system-arch/README.md

 How Information Moves Through the System

-* User selects a tile → The selection is captured in the User Interaction Layer.
+* User selects a key → The selection is captured in the User Interaction Layer.
 * MQTT sends data → The tile selection is formatted into JSON and sent to the AI Processing Layer.
 * AI generates a follow-up question → Based on the emotion associated with the tile.
 * The generated question is displayed → Along with helper text to guide the user’s response.